rajtechnosgs/sql-business-insights/INTERPRETATIONS.md

 ## Q10 — Attribution Comparison: First-Touch vs Last-Touch Revenue by Channel

-**What the query does (1 sentence):** Compares how revenue is allocated across channels under first-touch attribution (which channel started the journey) versus last-touch (which channel closed the sale).
+**What the query does (1 sentence):** Compares how revenue is allocated across channels under first-touch attribution (which channel started the journey) versus last-touch attribution (which channel closed the sale).

 **Pattern choice (1–2 sentences):** Used two separate `ROW_NUMBER()` partitions on `attribution_touches` — one ordered ascending by touch time for first-touch, one descending for last-touch — joined back to per-customer revenue and combined with `UNION ALL` so both models appear as comparable rows per channel.
 Customers with no attribution touch were bucketed as `'direct'` rather than dropped.

-**Business interpretation (2–3 sentences):** Organic is the clearest "opener" channel: it earns 40.2% of first-touch revenue credit but only 38.7% under last-touch — a real 1.5-point drop, meaning it's better at starting journeys than closing them.
-Email shows the opposite and more pronounced pattern: its share rises from 6.27% (first-touch) to 7.16% (last-touch), roughly a 14% relative increase — email is disproportionately a *closing* channel.
-Paid and referral stay almost flat across both models (paid: 35.9% → 36.1%), suggesting they play a fairly balanced role throughout the journey rather than skewing toward either end.
+**Business interpretation (2–3 sentences):** Organic remains the strongest acquisition channel, but its revenue share falls from 40.19% under first-touch to 39.62% under last-touch (−0.58 percentage points), indicating it is slightly better at initiating customer journeys than receiving final conversion credit.
+Email shows the clearest closing-channel behavior: its share rises from 6.27% to 7.13% (+0.86 points), a 13.7% relative increase, meaning customers exposed to email are disproportionately likely to complete purchases through that channel.
+Referral also gains credit at the end of the journey (11.51% → 12.26%), while affiliate and paid lose a small share under last-touch, suggesting they contribute more to acquisition than final conversion.

-**What I'd ask next:** If marketing reporting currently defaults to last-touch only, is organic's true value being underweighted in budget decisions by roughly 1.5 points of revenue credit?
-Testing a modest reallocation toward organic (or a blended attribution model) could reveal whether last-touch has been quietly starving the channel that actually brings people in.
+**What I'd ask next:** If marketing performance is currently evaluated using last-touch attribution only, are organic and paid campaigns being slightly undervalued while email and referral receive additional closing credit?
+Comparing customer acquisition cost (CAC) and return on ad spend under a blended attribution model would help determine whether marketing budget should be reallocated.

 ---